 Common injuries that cause death in car accidents include traumatic brain injuries, internal bleeding, broken ribs, or spinal cord injuries.
 These types of damages typically occur due to head-on collisions, driver- or passenger-side impacts, or rollovers caused by driver negligence or reckless behavior.

 If you lost a loved one in a car accident and someone else was at fault, your family is entitled to compensation for your losses.
-A car accident lawyer can help you establish who was at fault and how the accident led to the death of your loved one.
+Our New York auto accident lawyers can help you establish who was at fault and how the accident led to the death of your loved one.

-What Are Common Injuries in a Car Accident?
+What Are The Most Common Injuries in a Car Accident?

 Auto manufacturers build vehicles with durable, rigid parts designed to keep you safe in a crash.
 For instance, your car’s steel frame and laminated glass windshield are fabricated to safeguard you and your passengers by providing vehicle integrity in a collision.